wp-plugins/instagram-widget-for-wordpress/readme.txt

 == Changelog ==

+= 1.2 =
+Added option to view multiple image sizes, thumbnail being the standard.
+Added option to link images to instagram website.

 = 1.1 =
-* Added support for for showing likes and user captions.
+* Added support for showing likes and user captions.

 = 1.0 =
 * Initial Version.
 Only support for showing images.

 == Upgrade Notice ==

+= 1.2 =
+Added option to view multiple image sizes, thumbnail being the standard.
+Added option to link images to instagram website.

 = 1.1 =
 Added support for for showing likes and user captions.